Introduction to periodontal abscess

 Culture sensitivity testing of microorganisms involved in periodontal abscess before starting antimicrobial therapy is not feasible in many cases because it is an acute condition requiring immediate treatment and also obtaining a clean bacterial sample for culture is difficult.
 Following antibiotics are recommended for empirical use 1, 32,

 - Phenoxymethyl penicillin 250-500 mg, 6 hourly for 7-10 days.

 Periodontal abscess is a relatively common condition in patients with moderate to deep pockets.
 The patient usually presents with pain and discomfort.
-Periodontal abscess needs to be differentiated from periapical and gingival abscess.
+Periodontal abscess needs to be differentiated from periapical and gingival abscesses.
 Also, conditions like poorly controlled diabetes may lead to multiple abscesses for which the underlying cause needs to be treated.
-No specific organisms have been found to be particularly associated with periodontal abscess; instead, the microbial composition in periodontal abscess has been found to be close to organisms found in deep periodontal pockets.
-Drainage of abscess and removal of the etiological agent is required for healing of involved tooth supporting structures.
+No specific microorganisms have been found to be particularly associated with periodontal abscess; instead, the microbial composition in periodontal abscess has been found to be close to microorganisms found in deep periodontal pockets.
+Drainage of abscess and removal of the etiological agent is required for the healing of involved tooth-supporting structures.

 References are available in the hard-copy of the website.